If One Passenger Consumes 10 Liters: Water Consumption in Aviation

 Turning the focus on minimizing water consumption might also be financially beneficial to the airlines, as fuel consumption is directly tied to the weight of the aircraft and its load.
 In 2018, Finnair adjusted the standard water cargo volume, gaining annual fuel savings of 100 tones.

 Environment and Ecology Research by Merve Özlem Vurmaz and Hülya Boyacioglu defined airports as places of high water consumption, mostly for processes that don’t need potable water like cooling systems, fire control, cleaning and washing of vehicles, runways, and aircraft.
 Research focusing on water consumption of an airport located in Turkey showed that annual water consumption was about 436000 m3 /year.
 Irrigation, fire control system, cooling towers, and terminal WC use accounted for the lion’s share, with 23%, 7%, 26%, and 20 % take respectively.
-Water used for WC and food consumption fluctuated between 6.5-10 L per passenger in the airport.
+Water used for WC and food consumption fluctuated between 6.5–10 L per passenger in the airport, highlighting how everyday travel habits and preparation – including what you wear and carry – can impact your overall airport experience, as explained in our guide on airport attire matters.
 Consider this: around 4.3 billion passengers flew on scheduled flights in 2018.

 Airports recognize their impact and are conserving water in a variety of ways: by using reclaimed water for irrigation, street sweeping, construction dust control, and car washing; by using advanced water purification systems; by installing water-saving low-flow fixtures in restrooms; by finding options for stormwater management, etc.